oontvoo/card-tricks/README.md

     mvn clean package

 This will build the `jar` and also sign it.
 (The certificate is only valid for six months!)
-See the simple `index.html` for example of how to use the applet jar.
+See the simple <a href="https://github.com/oontvoo/card-tricks/blob/master/index.html">`index.html`</a> for example of how to use the applet jar.